 Through workshops -- community members of the library will be asked to create and share a self-portrait, as well as a story.
 The portraits will be gathered and turned into a steel fence.
 The stories will be part of a book that compliments the piece, housing both the written word and the drawings.”

 WHY THE LIBRARY?: “…As an artist that engages community I believe the library offers a space like no other.
 It gathers intergenerational folks with different backgrounds, stories, lived experiences and lenses for life within a location for sharing -- sharing stories, our stories.
 To learn and grow from each other.
 The proposed piece “Common Fiber” offers an opportunity to intersect many things the library is already doing organically; to stimulate creativity while cultivating curiosity for making and learning from our stories to build a healthier and stronger community…”

 Jury: Trent Miller (Bubbler Program Coordinator), Faisal Abdu'Allah (Artist), Sarah Lawton (Pinney Library Supervisor), Elizabeth Shoshany Anderson (Curator), Holly Storck-Post (Pinney Youth Services Librarian)

 Below is The project timeline (Updated May 22nd, 2019)*:

 By April 1st - All artists/teams are notified of jury results and 6 proposals (3 for each project) moving on to the next round are notified that they are invited to do a public presentation.

-Week of April 15th: Public presentation by 6 artists/teams (3 for each project).
+May 1st and May 8th Public presentations by 6 artists/teams (3 for each project).